 After a successful career in book publishing, finally as editorial director at William Heinemann, Amanda was then Managing Director of one the world’s most profitable and dynamic literary estates, Roald Dahl’s.
 An excellent communicator and a supportive and energetic leader, she has over 20 years of management and board level experience.
 Her interest in the literary world is matched by the education and voluntary sectors, having developed and had responsibility for Roald Dahl’s Marvellous Children’s Charity and then the Museum and Story Centre which bears the author’s name.
 In addition to her coaching practice, Amanda has several pro bono roles.
 At HMP Huntercombe, she is a prison representative for the Shannon Trust, which aims to transform peoples’ lives by encouraging prisoners who can read to teach literacy skills to those who cannot.
 In addition she is a mentor with the School for Social Entrepreneurs.
 She was an associate of the Mindfulness Initiative, an advocacy project that works with parliamentarians, media and policy makers to develop recommendations on the role of mindfulness in public policy and the workplace.

 Amanda holds the Institute of Leadership and Management’s highest coaching qualification, their postgraduate Diploma.
-She is a member of both the European Mentoring and Coaching Council and of the Association of Coaching.
+In addition to the EMCC, she is also a member of the Association of Coaching.

 Measured and thoughtful and good at staying with your client while they work through things.
 Also calm and empathic while being professional.Academic, London University